ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.schedule-switcher/README.md

 ![vis_object_1.png](img/vis_object_1.png)

+-   Create an HTML widget and enter the object under HTML `{schedule-switcher.0.html.html_code}`
 -   Click on the text “Last updated” to manual update
 -   Click on the icon to activate/deactivate the widget
 -   To delete a trigger you first have to tick the checkbox and then press the 'delete' button